-The working groups will each come up with their part of the plan, having engaged and consulted widely.
-It is then the steering group’s job to put it all together and make final recommendations about the content of the plan.
-There will be opportunities for people to contribute over the summer and autumn, in focus groups, workshops and other types of discussion, so by the time the plan is drawn up, it will reflect what the community wants.
+The working groups are each drafting their part of the plan, having engaged and consulted widely.
+The steering group is pulling it all together and there will be opportunities for people to see the proposed policies in July, before it is finalised.
+By the time the plan is finished it will reflect what the community has said it wants.

 How long does this process take?